matthewpeixoto/dog-rescue-pattern-library/README.md

   primary: |
     The primary colours symbolize trust, loyalty, and faith.
 Use these colours for navigation bars, headers, and other elements where branding seems appropriate.
   accent: |
     The accent colours symbolize love, compassion, and playfulness.
-Use these colours to indicate important buttons and links.
+Use these colours to indicate important buttons and interactive elements.
   neutral: |
     The neutral colours allow for elegant layouts and design that don't overbear the user.
 Use these colours for typography and backgrounds.